james-brattin/learning-terraform/README.md

 ✅ Zipped up and uploaded lambda function to bucket

-WIP: Create a lambda function
+✅ Create a lambda function

-TODO: Make the lambda function accessible behind the AWS API Gateway
+WIP: Make the lambda function accessible behind the AWS API Gateway

+TODO: Publish a lambda function written in Go.